Blood Sugar Levels Shift During Your Menstrual Cycle. Here's How To Keep Things In Check

 That differing ratio of hormones at each phase seems to influence our glucose control, as the body tries to conserve glucose for the parts of the process that are more energy-demanding, like ovulation and building up the uterine lining.

-Research shows that glucose tends to be higher during the luteal phase post-ovulation.
-The higher levels of progesterone (compared to estrogen) reduce insulin sensitivity, which means insulin isn't as efficient at clearing glucose from your system, leading to higher circulating glucose.
+Research shows that glucose tends to be higher2 during the luteal phase post-ovulation.
+The higher levels of progesterone (compared to estrogen) reduce insulin sensitivity7, which means insulin isn't as efficient at clearing glucose from your system, leading to higher circulating glucose.

 It's worth noting that oral contraceptives work by interfering with these normal hormone level changes and thus may affect the glucose effects.
-Still, research is mixed, and factors such as type (combined OCP vs. the mini pill), dose, potency, and androgenicity will influence a person's hormonal profile.
+Still, research is mixed9, and factors such as type (combined OCP vs. the mini pill), dose, potency, and androgenicity10 will influence a person's hormonal profile.